javascript-2020/code-projects/README.md

       http-file-upload

-note : **windows powershell users** running powershell scripts are disabled by default, to get the script to run normally in powershell users will have to delete ` http-file-upload.ps1 ` file from the default npm script installation directory, this is usually ` c:/users/<user_name>/AppData/Roaming/npm/ `
+note : **windows powershell users** running powershell scripts are disabled by default

+to get the script to run normally in powershell users will have to delete ` http-file-upload.ps1 ` file from the default npm script installation directory

+this is usually ` c:/users/<user_name>/AppData/Roaming/npm/ `
 <br>
 see also alternative installation methods below